huellejn/prophets/README.md

 c)  provision of a clinically relevant estimate of benefit of a new treatment.

-In recent years, a detailed exploration of PFSratio statistical properties has been performed, to correctly adopt it for the design and subsequent analysis of a trial, but the methods remained scattered and difficult to interpret for clinicians.
-Moreover, several PO trials explored PFSratio as a measure of benefit, but different methods have been adopted, making the results poorly comparable.

 `prophets` is an R-Package which is developed to collect and implement different methods for the design and analysis of trials that use PFSratio as their primary endpoint.
 It provides a convenient wrapper around existing methods to calculate and plot PFSratio-based results.